Freedom-Windows-Team/Lindows_11.1/README.md

 After hundreds of hours of research and repeated experimenting, Lindows 11.1 is finally able to load any unsigned drivers and unsigned system kernel properly!

-During the process, I got more than 50 blue screens, stuck in bootstraps for more than 10 times, and I met no less than 20 times of "Preparing for automatic repair... "!
+During the process, I got more than 50 BSOD, stuck in bootstraps for more than 10 times, and I met no less than 20 times of "Preparing for automatic repair... "!

 From now on, I am the boss of my computer!
 No one can ever stop me from loading any unsigned drivers.